OpenClaw is one of the most powerful open-source tools released in recent years. It’s also one of the most dangerous when misconfigured.

 Permission scoping.
 The agent should operate with the minimum permissions necessary for its intended tasks.
 Full system access should never be the default.

 Monitoring and audit logging.
 All agent actions should be logged.
-Anomalous behavior — unexpected file access, unusual API calls, new network connections — should trigger alerts.
+Anomalous behavior, such as unexpected file access, unusual API calls, or new network connections, should trigger alerts.

 Regular updates.
 OpenClaw is under active development.
 Security patches ship frequently.
 Running an outdated version is one of the most common risk factors.